Trigger-chen/5243-project4/README.md

 ```bash
 shiny::runApp("web/app.R")
 ```
-**Note**: a copy of the processed dataset is included in web/data/ to support the Shiny application.
+A copy of the processed dataset is included in web/data/ to support the Shiny application.
 The canonical dataset is located in data/.

 ## Notes

-- **The web scraped data is a snapshot and not a live feed.** The dataset represents IBM's open postings at the moment of scraping (postings dated August 2025 through February 2026).
+- **The web scraped data is a snapshot and not a live feed:** The dataset represents IBM's open postings at the moment of scraping (postings dated August 2025 through February 2026).
 Re-scraping the website will produce a different snapshot of the data.
-- **End-loaded posting volume.** Roughly 55% of postings in the dataset are dated January 2026, with earlier months being a lot sparser.
+- **End-loaded posting volume:** Roughly 55% of postings in the dataset are dated January 2026, with earlier months being a lot sparser.
 This implies that older postings tend to be filled and removed before the web scrape runs.
-- **Sample size.** With ~470 postings after cleaning, the dataset is modest.
+- **Sample size:** With ~470 postings after cleaning, the dataset is modest.
 The pipeline is designed to be reproducible on larger snapshots if more data is collected over time.
+- **Repository:** A copy of the processed dataset is included in web/data/ to support the Shiny application.
+The canonical dataset is located in data/.